JOIN THE MOVEMENT

 You're not alone.
 These groups often share your concerns:

-• Local media: TV and radio news directors depend on scanners for breaking news.
+• Local TV and radio news directors depend on scanners for breaking news.

-• Fire departments: Often opposed to police encryption due to interoperability concerns.
+• Fire departments are often opposed to police encryption due to interoperability concerns.

-• Civil liberties groups: ACLU chapters and press freedom organizations.
+• ACLU chapters and press freedom organizations share similar concerns.

-• Amateur radio operators: Ham clubs and emergency communication volunteers.
+• Ham clubs and emergency communication volunteers understand the stakes.

-• Community organizations: Neighborhood associations, parent groups, civic organizations.
+• Neighborhood associations, parent groups, and civic organizations can add community weight.

 Coalition building guide